 Why do grapes become underdogs?
 Why are some varieties ripped out of prized sites?
 It’s not merely a question of straight meritocracy, of higher-quality vines triumphing.
 Aligoté fell out of favor not because it was bad, but because it was difficult.
 It was exiled to the land of carrots and potatoes out of convenience.
 The high-yielding, overcropped clones that were planted and indifferently farmed led to screechy wines that wine guides from the ’90s and French consumers still think are good for nothing but mixing with crème de cassis.

-It’s often hard to tell, even for geeky lovers of aligoté’s underdog status, where the wine is actually coming from.
-Line up the best aligotés on the planet and nearly all of them will be simply labelled “Bourgogne.”
-It’s no wonder that even when we declare our love for aligoté’s green streak, its almond-paste textural quality, it’s freshness and dimension, that we often still don’t give it credit for being able to express place.
+It’s often hard to tell, even for geeky lovers of aligoté’s underdog status, where the wine you’re drinking actually comes from.
+Line up bottles of the best aligotés on the planet and the labels will almost never say anything more specific than “Bourgogne.”
+It’s no wonder, even when we declare our love for aligoté’s green streak, its almond-paste textural quality, it’s freshness and dimension, that we often still don’t give it credit for being able to express place.

 Aligoté is harder to fit into a stylistic box than chardonnay.
 It’s more stubborn, more prickly, sharper-cornered.
 Paradoxically, I’d argue that makes it harder for a winemaker to do whatever they want with it.
 Growers have to listen.
 You’ll still feel the touch of the person making it, but that’s true of pinot noir and chardonnay, too.
 Aligoté has terroir.
 Living soils, careful farming, and a light hand in the cellar can reveal what it has to say.